ideo/c-delta-challenge/README.md

 ## Choose which part(s) to do

 You are welcome to choose only one of the two parts (one hour each), or complete the entire challenge (about two hours).
+If you are choosing only one part, please choose the one that can show off your strongest skillset.

 **Part 1: Rails - build new back-end features and tests (~ 1 hour)**